aledjohnn/NBA-Data-Analysis-14-15/SETUP.md

 ## R Packages Required

-All packages used are from base R — no additional installs needed.
+All packages used are from base R, no additional installs needed.

 ## Data Setup